LechengKong/OneForAll/README.md

 and [villmow](https://github.com/villmow/datasets_knowledge_embedding/tree/master) for providing wonderful raw graph/text data that make our work possible.

+## 🔥News

+OneForAll underwent a major revision, where we cleaned up the code and fixed several reported bugs.
+The major updates
+are:

+- Use yaml configs to specify tasks, see [Configuration Section](#configuration-explained) for details.
+- Updated graph prompting logic, where users can design their own prompting more freely.
+- Use only one Few-shot dataset for few-shot prompting of different levels of tasks.

+If you previously used our repository, please pull and delete the old generated feature/text files and regenerate.
+Sorry for the inconvenience.

 ## Requirements

 To install requirement for the project using conda: